venkivijay/Java-Solutions-TCS-Xplore-Proctored-Assessment/Last_Character_In_Every_Word/Question.md

 ## Explanation

 > As the first word `Hey3` has digit in its last position, ignore it.
 > The second word `Java  ` has multiple white spaces after it.
-But those white spaces dhould be ignored and only the last character should be printed.
+But those white spaces should be ignored and only the last character should be printed.
-> Likewise, the last character of the word `Learners` shuls be printed.
+> Likewise, the last character of the word `Learners` should be printed.
 > Thus, the output `as`.